-\textbf{Single-Object Restoration with Attention Guidance} Given the semantic mask $M_j$ of object $j$ and the reference image $I_j$, the next is to ensure the generated object details will be correctly located within $M_j$.
-A natural and intuitive approach to achieving this in diffusion models is to guide the generation of the cross-attention map for objects, thereby establishing correlations between text prompts and object locations.
-To this end, our method manipulates the cross-attention map under the guidance of the mask, employing a reverse guidance method to maximize the relevance within the mask region.
-Specifically, let $A_{m,k}$ denotes the cross-attention map which associates each spatial location $m$ of the immediate feature in the denoising network to token $k$ that describes object $j$ in the prompt $Textd_j$.
+\textbf{Object Restoration with Attention Guidance.} Given the object text description $Textd_j$ and semantic mask $M_j$ of object $j$, our proposed training-free ORAG restores the object details in the reference image $I_j$ and ensures the restored object details will be correctly located within $M_j$.
+A natural and intuitive approach to achieve this in diffusion models is to guide the generation of the cross-attention map for objects, thereby establishing strong correlations between text descriptions and object semantic masks.
+As illustrated in Figure \ref{fig:SIC}(c), our ORAG introduces backward guidance, which manipulates the cross-attention map under the guidance of the mask to maximize the relevance within the mask region.
+Specifically, let $A_{m,k}$ denote the cross-attention map which associates each spatial location $m$ of the immediate feature in the denoising network to token $k$ that describes object $j$ in the prompt $Textd_j$.
 Larger values in $A_{m,k}$ indicate a higher likelihood that the description is situated at that spatial location.
 The attention map is biased by introducing an energy function